metocean/SAET_master/README.md

 - Activation of offline Sentinel-2 images.
 - Output of the shoreline positions in shapefile format (point and line) in the WGS84 spatial reference system (EPSG: 4326).

-This software has been developed as part of the ECFAS (European Coastal Flood Awareness System) project by the Geo-Environmental Cartography and Remote Sensing Group (CGAT) at the Universitat Politècnica de València, Spain.
+This software has been developed as part of the H2020 EU project ECFAS (a proof-of-concept for the implementation of a European Copernicus Coastal Flood Awareness System, GA n° 101004211) by the Geo-Environmental Cartography and Remote Sensing Group (CGAT) at the Universitat Politècnica de València, Spain.
 It contains the core algorithm for shoreline extraction at a sub-pixel level.
 For detailed information on the tool and the algorithm, please refer to the following papers:

 - Palomar-Vázquez, J.; Pardo-Pascual, J.E.; Almonacid-Caballer, J.; Cabezas-Rabadán, C. Shoreline Analysis and Extraction Tool (SAET): A New Tool for the Automatic Extraction of Satellite-Derived Shorelines with Subpixel Accuracy. *Remote Sens.* 2023, 15, 3198. https://doi.org/10.3390/rs15123198
 - Pardo-Pascual, J.E., Almonacid-Caballer, J., Ruiz, L.A., Palomar-Vázquez, J. Automatic extraction of shorelines from Landsat TM and ETM multi-temporal images with subpixel precision. *Remote Sensing of Environment*, 123, 2012. https://doi.org/10.1016/j.rse.2012.02.024